 Occupational Health and Safety (OH&S) is concerned with identifying workplace hazards and implementing control measures that reduce the risk of hazards leading to illness or injury.
 In the field of OH&S there is a concept called the "hierarchy of controls".
 This is the broad category of controls that can be used to address hazards found in the workplace.
-They range from the strongest controls (eliminating the hazard) to the weakest controls (personal protective equipment PPE).
+They range from the strongest controls (eliminating the hazard) to the weakest controls (personal protective equipment (PPE)).

-Personal protective equipment (PPE) is not the most effective hazard control.
+PPE is not the most effective hazard control.
 It is a last resort when the hazard cannot be adequately addressed using more effective controls "up" the hierarchy.
-Due to pervasive media coverage of PPE shortages across the world, and due to PPE's vital role as one of many control measures that workplaces utilize, there is a common misconception that PPE is the best (or only) hazard control that can protect energy workers from COVID-19.
+Due to pervasive media coverage of PPE shortages across the world, and due to PPE's vital role as one of many control measures that workplaces utilize, there is a common misconception that PPE is the best (or only) hazard control that can protect workers from COVID-19.
 This is a potentially dangerous assumption.
 It limits the discussion to, and consideration for, stronger control measures.
 CUPE members, locals and health and safety activists should be pushing for the best protections for their members.

 When choosing controls, don't forget other hazards and how they might be affected by new controls (for example, the hazard of working alone while practicing physical distancing and reduced number of people in the workplace or the PPE needed for cleaning).
-Also ensure that controls do not introduce new hazards into the workplace.

-All the following sample hazard controls should be considered in addition to any other legislative and regulatory requirements such as policies and procedures for working alone, preventing violence, and so on.
+All of the following sample hazard controls should be considered in addition to any other legislative and regulatory requirement such as policies and procedures for working alone, preventing violence, and so on.

-Energy workers have a unique and important perspective in evaluating the effectiveness of controls proposed by the employer as they understand best how these tasks are performed in practice and what impediments there may be to implement administrative controls.
+Health care and long-term care workers have a unique and important perspective in evaluating the effectiveness of controls proposed by the employer as they understand best how these tasks are performed in practice and what impediments there may be to implement administrative controls.

-Remember: control of hazards related to COVID-19 are just one part of a much larger employer health and safety program.
-All the following hazard controls must be continuously monitored, evaluated, updated and revised in conjunction with your Health and Safety Committee or representative.
+Remember: the control of hazards related to COVID-19 are just one part of a much larger employer health and safety program.
+All of the following hazard controls must be continuously monitored, evaluated, updated and revised in conjunction with your health and safety committee or representative.

-Hazard Controls for the energy sector:
+Hazard Controls for the health care and long term care sectors: